Snow Falling on Cedars (film): Plot

-Set on the fictional San Piedro Island in the northern Puget Sound region of the Washington state coast in 1950, the plot revolves around the murder case of Kabuo Miyamoto, a Japanese American accused of killing Carl Heine, a White fisherman.
+Set on the fictional San Piedro Island in the northern Puget Sound region of the Washington state coast in 1950, the plot revolves around the murder case of Kazuo Miyamoto, a Japanese American accused of killing Carl Heine, a white fisherman.
 The trial occurs in the midst of deep anti-Japanese sentiments following World War II.
 Covering the case is the editor of the town's one-man newspaper, Ishmael Chambers, a World War II veteran who lost an arm fighting the Japanese in the Pacific War.
-Ishmael struggles with his childhood, and continuing, love for Kabuo's wife, Hatsue, and his conscience, wondering if Kabuo is truly innocent.
+Ishmael struggles with his childhood, and continuing, love for Kazuo's wife, Hatsue, and his conscience, wondering if Kazuo is truly innocent.

 Spearheading the prosecution are the town's sheriff, Art Moran, and prosecutor, Alvin Hooks.
 Leading the defense is the old, experienced attorney Nels Gudmundsson.
 An underlying theme throughout the trial is prejudice.
-Several witnesses, including Carl's mother, Etta, accuse Kabuo of murdering Carl for racial and personal reasons.
-This stance is not without irony, as Kabuo, a decorated war veteran of the 442nd Regimental Combat Team, experienced prejudice because of his ancestry following the Japanese attack on Pearl Harbor.
+Several witnesses, including Carl's mother, Etta, accuse Kazuo of murdering Carl for racial and personal reasons.
+This stance is not without irony, as Kazuo, a decorated war veteran of the 442nd Regimental Combat Team, experienced prejudice because of his ancestry following the Japanese attack on Pearl Harbor.
 By the same standard, Etta, a German American, could be blamed for Nazi war crimes.